greenimpala/termbank/README.md

 # termbank

 Bank like it's 1960.
-View account details and statements in the terminal.
+View bank account details and statements in the terminal.

 ## Supported Banks